mcescalante/shortenme/README.md

 sqlite3 shortenme/app.db < shortenme/schema.sql
 ```

 This project uses tailwindcss for styling the frontend.
 Additional CSS styles should be added to `main.css`.
-Tailwind is a utility first framework, and classes are used in html for styling.
-Don't edit `style.css` directly as it is built.
+Tailwind is a utility first framework, and classes are used in html for styling. **Do not** edit `style.css` directly as it is a built file.

 If you wish to edit styles you must install tailwindcss with `npm`.
-You can then watch the html & css files for changes which writes only the necessary styles to a static CSS file to keep it as small as possible.
+You can then watch the html & css files for changes which writes only the necessary styles to a minified static CSS file (`style.css`) to keep it as small as possible.

 ```bash
 npm install